MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/sfpcatalog-table.md

 ---
 # <a name="sfpcatalog-table"></a>Tabela SFPCatalog

-A tabela SFPCatalog contém os catálogos usados pelo Windows Me.
+a tabela SFPCatalog contém os catálogos usados por Windows Me.

-A tabela SFPCatalog tem as seguintes colunas.
+A tabela SFPCatalog tem as colunas a seguir.